Jbleezy/BO1-Reimagined/README.md

 ### MP40
 * Fixed sprinting animation not playing correctly when clip is empty
-* Now uses WaW camo on Der Riese
+* Now uses World at War upgraded camo on Der Riese

 ### Olympia
 * Now adds 1 ammo during the reload if reloaded with no ammo